 While in Valencia, I upped my caffeine intake.
 It wasn’t to stay awake (I was still having daily siestas) but rather for the taste and pleasure of sipping on the hot beverage in between my leisurely strolls.
 The only issue was all the milk that I was drinking.
 I suffer from a lactose sensitivity, which means that I can’t consume dairy in large quantities.
 With all my coffee breaks, I really needed to switch to something light for my stomach.

-Do you have a sensitivity or preference when it comes to food ?
+Do you have a sensitivity or preference when it comes to food?
 Read my tips for traveling with a food allergy.

 For those who have lactose sensitivities or prefer their specialty coffees, this can be a little tricky when traveling in Spain.
 Most cafes will only serve the standard types e.g. cafe con leche (coffee with milk) or cafe negro (black coffee).
 And if you are after soy milk, forget it.
-There more expensive options available are Starbucks and Costa Coffee however I tend to get sick of visiting chain coffee shops and crave the experience of an independent cafe.
+There more expensive options available are Starbucks and Costa Coffee, however, I tend to get sick of visiting chain coffee shops and crave the experience of an independent cafe.

 And that’s what I found in Bluebell Coffee Co.
 A quiet and cute cafe with specialty coffee and fresh breakfast options.

 When I asked a friend of mine what I should do in Valencia, she enthusiastically responded “Go to the river!”.
-The so-called river actually no longer exists but has been filled in and covered with a beautiful park-land that extends from Parque de Cabecera, in the west, almost all the way to the ocean in the east.
+The so-called river actually no longer exists but has been filled in and covered with a beautiful parkland that extends from Parque de Cabecera, in the west, almost all the way to the ocean in the east.

-The park is full of people exercising, walking or just talking a relaxing.
+The park is full of people exercising, walking or just taking a relaxing.
 There is also a huge children’s playground in the shape of Gulliver from the book “Gulliver’s Travels”.
 I would recommend hiring a bike for a day and riding the entire length of the gardens to the sea.
-If you do go by foot, be aware of the different paths for cyclists, joggers and walkers.
+If you do go by foot, be aware of the different paths for cyclists, joggers, and walkers.
 I was almost run down when I didn’t look before stepping out onto a bike track.

 Ciudad de las artes y las ciencias (CAC)

 The City of Arts and Sciences is a huge complex of futuristic buildings within Turia Gardens.
 Each building is unique creation and contribution to the education of arts and sciences.
-There is an entrance fee to the science museum, aquarium and 3D cinema or you can just wander around gaping at the science-fiction type architecture.
+There is an entrance fee to the science museum, aquarium, and 3D cinema or you can just wander around gaping at the science-fiction type architecture.